OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/updating-windows.md

 ## Create the trigger

 1. To create a trigger, navigate to **{{Project, Operations, Triggers, Add Scheduled Trigger}}**.
-2. Give the trigger a name and a description
+2. Give the trigger a name and a description.
 3. Fill in Trigger Action section:
    - Runbook: Select the runbook to execute.
    - Target environments: Select the environment(s) this runbook will execute against.